ICE is showing up to interview parents hoping to reunite with their children who entered US alone

 “It seems like it’s designed just to cast the net wider on immigration enforcement against adults,” she said.

-The July changes are among a series of steps the Trump administration has taken to ramp up vetting of parents seeking to reunite with children.
+The July changes are among the steps the Trump administration has taken to ramp up vetting of parents seeking to reunite with children.

 The administration has required fingerprinting from sponsors and any adults living in the home where children are released.
 It has also required identification or proof of income that only those legally present in the U.S. could acquire, as well as introducing DNA testing and home visits by immigration officers.